samComeIt/CSE308_Tempo/README.md

 The Latest Product Version Source Code
 ---------------------------------------
-The source code for the latest version of the application is in the ‘master’ branch of our GitHub repository: “samComeIt/CSE308”
+- The source code for the latest version of the application is in the ‘master’ branch of our GitHub repository: “samComeIt/CSE308”

 How to Connect to our Database Server
 -------------------------------------
+- Open MySQL Workbench
-- Make a new MySQL Connection from MySQL Workbench with the following configuration
+- Set a new Connection with the following configuration
   - Connection name: tempo
   - Hostname: us-cdbr-iron-east-05.cleardb.net
   - Username: b7784c7eb8ce5c